asimwe1/xmrig/README.md

-# Xmrig modified for MonerooceaN pool
+# Xmrig modified for MonerooceaN pool on windows

 This is a miner that is personalised for **Asimwe Landry** by **Asimwe Landry**

 ## Configuration

 * replace the ```"C:\"``` in the start_miner file w\ the path to the file xmrig